XomaDev/Eia64/README.md

 Look at asciinema recording [here](https://asciinema.org/a/666650).

-Language is extensively documented at [themelon.space/eia](https://themelon.space/eia)
+Language is extensively documented at [Eia Docs](https://eia-docs.vercel.app/)

 `/stdlib` is where the standard library of Eia is located, it supports `string`, `array` and some `math`.\
 `/examples` are some really cool codes written in Eia 👀